 Scot Nelson / Flickr

 Koa is a fast-growing, evergreen Acacia tree species from the Hawaiian Islands.
-It averages around 50 to 80 feet tall and 20 to 40 feet wide, though in its natural habitat it can grow up to 100 feet high.
-Rather than typical leaves, the trees have stiff green phyllodes, which are modified leaf stems.
+During the first five years, the tree can grow up to five feet per year and in its natural habitat, it can grow up to 100 feet tall.
+Instead of leaves, the trees have stiff green phyllodes, which are modified leaf stems.
 Koa trees are fairly low-maintenance.
 Make sure the soil stays evenly moist but not soggy, especially for young trees.

 -